2600hz/kazoo/README.md

 * Once you feel the code is ready for inclusion, issue a [pull request](https://help.github.com/articles/using-pull-requests)
 * Please keep your pull requests focused and specific to the task at hand
 * If, in the course of your work you add/modify/delete code unrelated to the core task, create a new ticket describing why you've made these additional changes, and issue a separate pull request.

+### Do you know other languages?

+* Help us write some automated testing tools
+* Check out our Javascript/HTML/CSS [GUI](https://github.com/2600hz/kazoo_ui)
+* Check out our REST APIs and help us create SDKs in your favorite languages ([PHP](https://github.com/2600hz/kazoo-php-sdk) | [RUBY](https://github.com/2600hz/kazoo-ruby-sdk))
+* Check out our Pivot APIs and help us create SDKs in your favorite languages
+* Check out our AMQP APIs and create a WhApp in your favorite language

 ## Build Dependencies